Common Design Mistakes are costing the construction industry far more than most people realise.

 4. Falling behind the curve

-The construction industry is slow to adopt to technology, but there is change.
-Methods, materials and standards are constantly changing and itโs important to stay ahead of the curve.
+The construction industry is often slow to adopt new technology, but change is happening.
+Methods, materials, and standards are constantly evolving, and it is essential to stay ahead of the curve.
+Falling behind can lead to inefficiencies, outdated designs, and compliance issues; frequent sources of Common Design Mistakes.

 Solution: